Home

 Headlight buckets:

-As a result of the reinforcements to the hood, the headlight buckets had a relief or notch in them to prevent interference.
+As a result of the reinforcements to the hood, the Mustang's headlight buckets had a relief or notch in them to prevent interference.

 Gas Cap: